-These classic birthday cake recipes offer a complete change from today's common store-bought cakes.
+These vintage birthday cake recipes offer a complete change from today's common store-bought cakes.
 Learn how to make a naturally delicious homemade birthday cake.
 By following the simple instructions, you'll achieve amazing results.

 Mom's Recipe Scrapbooks (c.
 1920s)